 Imagine having to manually create and send all of these emails when these things happen.
 How long do you think it would take?
 Would you be able to send them within 5 minutes of the event?

 Email advertising is the best way to nurture leads and increase customer lifetime value.
 Customers are in a controlled environment where you take relevance to the next level.
 Relevance is what sells in advertising.

 Any business that has a longer buying cycle or sells something that requires some consideration (Usually >$20) should be using email to get the best ROI.

 Through segmentation and automation software you can streamline your processes to maximize your return on investment.

 These types of software are more advanced and often cost more than a small business can justify.
-If you’re getting into segmentation or automation, working with an email marketing company is the most cost effective.
-They can spread the costs across many businesses while delivering you superior results.
+If you’re getting into segmentation or automation, working with an email marketing company is the most cost-effective.
+They can spread the costs across many businesses while delivering superior results.